Giraphi/hotel-theme/README.md

 ## Wordpress Hotel Theme

-This simple demo-theme is based on custom blocks to be used with the WordPress Gutenberg Editor Full Site Editing).
+This is a simple wordpress demo-theme, based on custom blocks to be used with the WordPress Gutenberg Editor (Full Site Editing).
 It was developed for WordPress 6.4.3 and PHP 8.1.23.
 It does not use any plugins.

 <h2>Install the theme</h2>